-A recent study reported that while investors win somewhere between 40% to 60% of customer cases, larger claims against the largest brokerage firms like Merrill Lynch and Morgan Stanley Smith Barney result in recoveries that are a small percentage of the amount claimed.
+A recent study reported that while investors win somewhere between 40% to 60% of customer cases, however, recoveries against larger brokerage firms like Merrill Lynch, Morgan Stanley, in Smith Barney (now Citigroup) result in recoveries that are a much smaller percentage of the amount claimed.

-The 10 year study was compiled by attorney Daniel Solin and Professor Edward S. O'Neal, formerly assistant professor of finance at Wake Forest University Babcock Graduate School of Management.
-They analyzed every customer versus broker arbitration that had been brought before either the New York Stock Exchange or the NASD for 10 years.
+The 10 year study was compiled by attorney Daniel Solin and Professor Edward S. O'Neal, an assistant professor of finance at Wake Forest University Babcock Graduate School of Management.
+They analyzed every customer versus broker arbitration that had been brought before either the New York Stock Exchange or the NASD from 1995 through 2004.

-Solin and O’Neill also found that investors who take on the largest brokerages for larger claims recover just 10 to 12% of the amounts they ask for.
+Solin and O’Neill also found that investors who took on the largest brokerages for larger claims during those years recovered just 10 to 12% of the amounts they asked for.

 A spokesman for one of the larger firms pointed out that FINRA statistics show that more than 80% of claims are settled, withdrawn, or dismissed prior to the final hearing.
 The spokesman claimed that firms seek to resolve those claims that have merit before an arbitration hearing is held or an award is issued.
 The spokesman claimed it is often the weaker cases that go to the award.
 The spokesman for Morgan Stanley claimed that many larger claims arise from claimants who allege damages far in access of their actual losses.
 Therefore, they claimed it is not surprising that panels often do not award the full amount of large arbor punctuation claims.